 No Impact.
 The Project is not a transportation project that would increase or alter vehicle miles traveled (VMT) within the circulation system and would not conflict with CEQA Guidelines section 15064.3.
-No new roadways would be constructed as a result of the Project.
 In addition, with the implementation of the traffic management plan prepared as part of the Project, no increase to VMT is anticipated due to construction-related detours.
 Therefore, no impact would occur.